Tiraspol: Sport

 The two main football clubs are Sheriff Tiraspol and FC Tiraspol.
 Sheriff is the most successful Moldovan football club of recent history, winning 14 league titles since the 2000–2001 season, and 6 Moldovan Cups.
-Noted for their last-minute 2–1 Champions League victory against Real Madrid on 28 September 2021.
+The team gained world notoriety for their last-minute 2–1 victory during the 2021–22 UEFA Champions League edition against later tournament winners Real Madrid on 28 September 2021.
 A third club, CS Tiligul-Tiras Tiraspol, withdrew from competition prior to the 2009–2010 season.
 Tiraspol is home to the Sheriff Stadium, the largest capacity stadium in the region, with a capacity of 14,300 seats.